Remember the days of Bloglovin’?

 The more leads you get for your products and services.

 But let’s unpack that a bit more.

-If you’re anything like my monthly content creation business friends, this question runs on a loop:
+If you’re anything like my clients and business friends, this question runs on a loop:

 “What do I post about on social media today?”